Choosing the Best Radio Transmitter for Your FPV Drone: A Beginner’s Guide

 When it comes to gimbals, there are two main types to consider: Potentiometer and Hall Sensor.

-Potentiometer based gimbals are less expensive, but they wear out faster due to physical contacts in brush joints causing friction.
-On the other hand, Hall Sensor gimbals use magnets to determine the stick position and therefore are more durable.
+Potentiometer based gimbals are cheaper, and they wear out faster due to physical contacts in brush joints causing friction.
+But I wouldn’t worry about its longevity really, they would still likely outlast your flying career.
+On the other hand, Hall Sensor gimbals use magnets to determine the stick position (contactless) and therefore are more durable, and feels slightly smoother.

-Apart from increased longevity, Hall Sensor gimbals also offer better accuracy and resolution with reduced jittering.
-Some even claim hall gimbals are smoother but that sometimes can be subjective.
+Apart from increased durability, Hall Sensor gimbals also offer slightly better control feel, accuracy and resolution with reduced jittering.
 While beginners may not notice a huge difference in gimbal quality, it becomes an important consideration as you grow as a pilot.

 Regardless of the type of gimbals, you can usually adjust the spring tension to achieve a preferred stick feel.
 This is often a matter of personal preference, and it can have a significant impact on your control precision.